ENSC3013 Environmental Systems

 - Students are able to (1) function effectively as a multidisciplinary team; (2) write concise technical reports; (3) give a professional oral presentation; (4) manage group discussion; (5) locate and evaluate sources of information including references and appropriate data; (6) articulate the role of environmental engineers; (7) quantify the temporal and spatial scales of importance in environmental systems; (8) quantify the temporal and spatial scales of importance for catchment processes including interaction between ground and surface water and ecological process; (9) identify and quantify the role of biogeochemical processes in environmental systems; and (10) quantify and conceptualise multiscale change in environmental systems, including impact assessement and prediction of future dynamics.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) reports; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) reports; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.